Charles River Offers Embryology Services & Contract Breeding

 Our NCG mouse model is the most highly immunodeficient mouse and the model of choice for cancer xenograft modelling, stem cell biology, humanized mice, and infectious disease research.

-Charles River's 2021 Welcome Program is designed for new inquiring researchers to provide you with special discounts and technical support for your next study.
-These welcome offers are available from January 1, 2021 through March 31, 2021.
+Our 2021 Welcome Program is designed to provide new, inquiring researchers with special discounts and technical support for their next study.
+These offers are available from January 1, 2021 through March 31, 2021.

-Download our catalog using your Columbia email account to view research model discounts and terms and conditions for Columbia University.
-If you have additional questions, contact Maria Torrey for more information.
+Download our catalog using your JHU email account to view research model discounts and terms and conditions for Johns Hopkins University.
+If you have additional questions, contact Jennifer Marion for more information.

 Immunodeficient models are important for a variety of research applications.
 The chart below, showing immunodeficiency and phenotypes, can be used to help identify the model that best fits your research needs.
-Columbia receives preferential pricing on many of our immunodeficient models.
+Johns Hopkins receives preferential pricing on many of our immunodeficient models.

 |SCID Hairless Congenic (SHC™)||Mouse||YES||YES||NO||NO|